davidoboy/dotfiles/windows/glazewm/readme.md

 ![alt text](assets/images/spotify_component.png)

+### More Bugs:

 Updating the album art requires refreshing the bar using [Glaze IPC](https://github.com/glzr-io/glazewm-js/tree/main).
 This can lead to unwanted effects, such as the taskbar being enabled in fullscreen apps like games.
-This can be fixed by disabling the taskbar with a ahk script, stopping the script from running or pausing the music.
+This can be fixed by disabling the taskbar with an AHK script, stopping the script from running or pausing the music.
 However the AHK script will cause you to never see your taskbar again until you restart your system.

+The media buttons can pause/play other media as they dont use the api since it would require spotify premium.
+Sometimes they might not even work at all.

 AHK Script: